Economic history of France: Reconstruction and the welfare state

-The debts left over from the First World War, whose payment had been suspended since 1931, was renegotiated in the Blum-Byrnes agreement of 1946.
+The debts left over from the First World War, whose payment had been suspended since 1931, were renegotiated in the Blum-Byrnes agreement of 1946.
 The U.S. forgave all $2.8 billion in debt, and gave France a new loan of $650 million.
 In return French negotiator Jean Monnet set out the French five-year plan for recovery and development.
 American films were now allowed in French cinemas three weeks per month.

 Nationalized industries

 The nationalization of major industries took place in the 1930s and 1940s but was never complete.
 The railways were nationalized in 1937 because they were losing money, but were strategically important.
 Likewise, the aeronautics and armaments industries were nationalized.
 During the war, the Vichy government froze wages, froze prices, controlled external trade, and supervise the distribution of raw materials to the manufacturing sector.
 The French economy accepted increasing levels of nationalization without major political opposition.
 After the war, the power industry, gas, and electricity were nationalized in 1946, with the goal of bringing increased efficiency.
 Banking and insurance were nationalized along with iron and steel.
 However, oil was not considered so important and was not nationalized.
 The enlarged role of government necessitated systematic national planning, which was a key feature of the postwar industries.